• Home

 Develop· October 4, 2023

-The pitfalls stem partly from Next.js and partly from the Notion API.
-Of course, I am the biggest pitfall myself.
+The pitfalls come partly from Next.js and partly from the Notion API.
+Of course, I myself am the biggest pitfall.

-These are essentially all the pitfalls I encountered.
-Before sharing the experience of dealing with them, I'd like to briefly discuss the original intention of the project.
+The above is basically all the pitfalls I ran into.
+Before introducing my experience dealing with them, let me briefly talk about the original intention of the project.

 Original Intention

-Initially, after learning frontend development, I wanted to understand the backend.
-I first created a full-stack text-to-speech project based on edge-tts, Rotts (Frontend React + Backend Flask).
-However, this project was very simple; the backend basically just requested the API, fetched the list of voices, passed information like voice, pitch, and text to edge-tts, waited for the audio return, and then allowed playback/download.
-It felt like the backend experience ended before it truly began.
+At first, it was because I had learned frontend development and then wanted to understand backend development.
+Initially, I made a full-stack text-to-speech project based on edge-tts called Rotts (frontend React + backend Flask).
+But this project was very simple: the backend basically just requested the API, obtained the voice list, then passed information such as voice, pitch, and text to edge-tts, waited for the audio to return, and then played/downloaded it.
+I felt like the backend part was over before I had really experienced much of it.

-So, I decided to find another project to continue learning the backend.
-My first thought was Node.js.
+So I wanted to find another project to continue learning backend development.
+The first thing that came to mind was Node.js.
 During my research, I saw many people recommending Next.js, which is also based on Node.js.
-It was a perfect fit.
-I also wanted to simply build a wheel—a minimalist blogging system using Notion as the CMS.
-Visually, everything would be simplified to reduce overhead, focusing primarily on content rendering.
+So it clicked immediately.
+I also wanted to simply reinvent the wheel and build a blog system that uses Notion as a CMS.
+Visually, everything would be kept simple to reduce burden, with a focus on content rendering.

-I originally thought that with ChatGPT, I could just ask it if I got stuck.
-However, the Next.js App Router was too new, and it wasn't in its knowledge base.
-Every time I asked about related content, the answers were not accurate enough.
+Originally, I thought that with ChatGPT, I could just ask it whenever I didn’t know something.
+As it turned out, the Next.js App Router was too new, and it wasn’t even in its knowledge base.
+Every time I asked it related questions, the answers were not accurate enough.

 Project Information